6 Best Demo Automation Software in 2025 (+How to Build)

 - Share your outline across the org.
 Reviewing your demo with others at this stage gets buy-in from other departments and allows you to make changes much more easily than if you’d already built a full-blown demo.

-3. Build your demo
+4. Build and edit your demo

 Use your outline as your guide and start putting all the pieces together.
 Once you’ve got a foundational demo in place, take some time to: